 Standing water in your chameleon’s habitat can also cause odor.
 It can create a musty smell that can easily permeate into your chameleon’s skin as time passes.
 It is common for standing water to develop in a chameleon’s habitat because it must be misted with water regularly to maintain a tropical-like environment.
 To prevent water from standing in the corners and other areas of your chameleon’s habitat, let the habitat dry out between misting sessions.

-Their Excrement Can Create Odors
+2. Their Excrement

 If a chameleon’s habitat is not cleaned out for a while, it can result in built-up excrement that gets all over your pet as they traverse their space.
 Poop that is left to linger can affect not only the happiness of your chameleon but also their cleanliness.
 The odor problem can be exacerbated by standing water.
 When the water mixes with the excrement, it creates a muddy mess that can be a nightmare to clean up.

 The only way to get rid of the poopy smell is to clean the habitat completely out as soon as possible and wipe your pet down with a clean, damp cloth.
-To prevent a poopy-smelling pet, clean your chameleon’s habitat at least once a week, and make sure that you never mist water in areas where excrement is obviously present.
+To prevent a poopy-smelling pet, clean your chameleon’s habitat at least once a week, and make sure that you never mist water in areas where excrement is present.

-Their Natural Behavior Can Create Odors
+3. Their Natural Behavior

 If your chameleon starts to smell like rotting meat, you can blame it on their natural behaviors.
 These animals have small pockets inside their mouths where they store small pieces of meat, fish, and other animal products that they have access to.
 They do this so they can wipe the leftover food on branches and leaves in an attempt to attract prey.